-Design & construction
+6. Design & construction

 The design of Hopwood Park MSA was undertaken before the publication of the CIRIA design manuals and followed guidance from the Environment Agency and a review of stormwater management manuals from the USA.
-Construction was completed in 1999.

 The site has been monitored since construction to evaluate performance and costs.